bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 pixi shell -e default-cuda
 pixi run build-bodo-cudf
 ```
+You will also need to set the environment variable: `OMPI_MCA_pml="ucx"` prior to running anything.

-To run the benchmark on other libraries such as Pandas-CuDF, Dask, and Polars, a conda environment is provided in `env.yml`:
+To run the benchmark on other libraries including Pandas-CuDF, Dask, and Polars, a conda environment is provided in `env.yml`:
 ``` shell
 conda env create -f env.yml
 conda activate rapids-26.02